DishaJaipal/6/README.md

 ## 🌍 Want to Deploy?

-🧪 Local	Just run python app.py and go or
+🧪 Local	Just run python app.py and go

-link:
+free deployment is not possible for this project due to the large

 ---
-## 🚀 Future Ideas (If You Want to Expand)
+## 🚀 Future Ideas

-Feature	How to Add
-Streamed responses	Use Groq's streaming API in Flask File history	Save vectors per file in separate folders User login	Add Firebase or Flask-Login for sessions
+Streamed responses	Use Groq's streaming API in Flask

+File history	Save vectors per file in separate folders

+User login	Add Firebase or Flask-Login for sessions

-UI polish	Add Tailwind, Bootstrap, or React frontend Multiple files	Combine vectors across docs
+UI polish	Add Tailwind, Bootstrap, or React frontend

+Multiple files	Combine vectors across docs

 ## 👩‍💻 Team Roles